The Cotswolds Experience

 2017 Trips: July 22 – 29; July 29 – August 5

 2018 Trips: July 14 – 21; July 21 – 28

 This trip was launched in 2010.
 We hosted groups in 2010, 2013, 2014 and 2016.

 The Cotswolds is an unusually beautiful, mostly rural area located in west-central England, about an hour and a half from London.
 The Cotswolds are best known for rolling hills, gentle streams, grazing sheep, and well-preserved villages constructed of honey-colored limestone.
 This was the first place our family visited in the English countryside and we’ve returned many times over the past twenty-five years.
-We really enjoyed sharing this very special place with European Experience travelers in 2010, 2013 2014 and 2016.
+We always enjoy spending time here and sharing this very special place with our European Experience travelers.

 Our groups base in Chipping Campden in the northern Cotswolds, a welcoming village with a population of about 2500 people.
 The attractive “High Street” includes a variety of shops, pubs and restaurants and an old market hall built in 1627.

 Highlights of our week in the Cotswolds include:

 - Picturesque villages and towns as intriguing as their names: Chipping Campden, Broadway, Moreton-in-Marsh, Upper Slaughter, Lower Slaughter and Winchcombe